 One of the most fascinating local interviews came from Dr. Syed Pirzada, president of the Muslim Association of Newfoundland and Labrador.
 “Please grow up,” he cautioned Canadians in a compelling conversation with NTV: First Edition anchor Toni-Wiseman, reminding viewers of how this country prides itself as a peace-maker and a humanitarian country.
 “Let’s focus on the real issues, seniors and global issues – like Gaza, Palestine and Syria.
 We need to lead from the front, not focus on these petty issues.”

-The premier, in an exclusive interview with newly-hired veteran journalist David Salter, expressed his disappointed but said the country could use this as an opportunity to open the dialogue on racism.
+The premier, in an exclusive interview with newly-hired veteran journalist David Salter, expressed his disappointment but said the country could use this as an opportunity to open the dialogue on racism.

 The Trudeau controversy, of course, was merely one of many stories the award-winning team at NTV News was tracking that particular day.
 There was senior reporter Jodi Cooke’s story on how the Public Utility Board approved a 6.4 per cent rate hike for electricity users.
 The long-standing feud between the FFAW and FISH-NL got physical at a meeting in Baie Verte.
 Central Newfoundland was lobbying for an air ambulance story and, at a hospital thousands of miles away, Kelly-Anne Roberts filed reports on Team Broken Earth’s incredible work in poverty-stricken Haiti.

 The station’s commitment to news – provincially, nationally and internationally – is what separates it from the competition.